HackYourFutureBelgium/home/students/individual-assignments.md

 # Individual Assignments

 Each module you will create one `individual` issue using the template in your class repo.
 You will use this issue to track your progress through the _Suggested Study_ resources, the _Sunday Prep_ materials, and individual _Exercises_.
-You will write your _Wednesday Check-Ins_ in this issue, and a _retrospective_ at the end of each module. `individual` issues won't be placed on the module project board.
+You will write your _Wednesday Check-Ins_ in this issue. `individual` issues won't be placed on the module project board.

 * [`individual` Issues](individual-assignments.md#individual-issues)
 * [Individual Projects](individual-assignments.md#individual-projects)